Executive Team

 Founder and President

 Theodore “Ted” R. Daniels is the founder and president of SFEPD, an award-winning nonprofit teaching financial literacy to people of all ages and backgrounds, with an emphasis on communities of color.
 In 1998, Daniels founded SFEPD to teach individuals, especially first-generation college students, critical financial skills they might not otherwise receive or learn too late.
-Heis known as a global financial educator, author, and lecturer.
+He is known as a global financial educator, author, and lecturer.
 A national leader in the financial literacy movement, Ted Daniels has 40 years of experience as a financial and investment advisor.
+He recently published a children’s book, Money Talks: Lessons for Kids About Saving, Spending, and Growing Money.”

 Before SFEPD, Daniels worked at the U.S. Department of Housing and Urban Development where he served in managerial capacities related to finance.
 He teaches financial education to diverse audiences, including college students, corporations, faith-based organizations, and nonprofit groups, to help people become economically empowered.
 Daniels and his team of financial educators have successfully trained over 600,000 people in personal finance skills and strategies.
 In 2017, Daniels pioneered the SFEPD Student Ambassador Program, which trains college students at historically Black colleges and universities (HBCUs) to teach their peers financial education.
 Through this innovative program, students develop leadership skills and serve as champions of financial literacy on their campuses.
 Daniels directs SFEPD’s Annual Financial Literacy Leadership Conference, where more than 200 educators, policymakers, and researchers convene to share financial literacy best practices.

 Globally, Ted Daniels delivered a keynote address about U.S. financial literacy initiatives at the Asia-Pacific Economic Cooperation’s (APEC) Conference in Beijing, playing a pivotal role in APEC’s first financial and economic literacy guidebook.
 He co-authored the book, Financial Literacy Education: Addressing Students, Business and Government Needs, which highlights groundbreaking financial literacy efforts in the United States and abroad.
-Daniels currently serves on the U.S. Securities and Exchange Commission’s Investor Advisory Committee.
 In the fall of 2020, Daniels led and moderated an acclaimed panel discussion on the topic of “Minority Investor Inclusion.”
 Daniels has published financial newsletters, a syndicated personal finance column, and produced a syndicated financial education TV series on PBS and cable systems nationwide.
 He is often interviewed for his financial expertise by the media.
 In 2022, the National Endowment for Financial Education (NEFE) awarded Daniels its first Financial Education Impact Award for his achievements in advancing financial education and changing lives.
 In 2014, Jump$tart Coalition for Personal Financial Literacy bestowed the William E. Odom Visionary Leadership Award to Daniels for his leadership and strategic work in the financial literacy field.

 Daniels serves on the board of the National Center for Children and Families, the Fort Valley State University Foundation board, the advisory board for the College of Business at South Carolina State University, and a member of the U.S. Securities and Exchange Commission Investor Advisory Committee.
+He is an honorary member of Beta Gamma Sigma.
 Daniels has a B.S. from Fort Valley State University in Business Administration with concentrations in economics and accounting, and a Bachelor of Law degree from John Marshall Law School.
 He has served as a lecturer at Howard University’s School of Divinity and taught economics at American University.

 Una Daniels-Edwards